Do you sell to a market in more than one country or language? If so, you need to start thinking internationally.

 A business may consider international SEO if they know a decent portion of website visitors originate from another country than your domestic one.
 Another clue is if many of your website visitors speak different languages than the language of the country in which your business resides.

 If both of these hold true, it's probably a good idea to consider international SEO, but there are other questions to answer before ultimately deciding if you should do international SEO.
 International SEO can create a better user experience for all of your visitors and make your business more easily findable by search engines.

-You'll need to do some research to decide how to handle SEO.
+First you will need to decide how fundamentally you want to internationalize your site.
 Your international SEO strategy will look one way if you are simply targeting other countries but still seeing English as the primary language.
 It will look another way if you are targeting other countries and other languages in tandem.

 For the latter, you will have a few necessary steps to optimize:

 - Country targeting: Update to an international-friendly URL structure to specify your target countries/regions